Language-Technology-Assessment/European-open-AI-index/pages/news/lumo-proton-least-open.md

 > Unlike other AI assistants, my code is fully open source, so anyone can verify that it’s private and secure — and that we never use your data to train the model. ([source](https://lumo.proton.me/about))

 Elsewhere on the Proton website, we find a claim that Lumo is "based upon open-source language models".
-A nice graph even shows Lumo compared with a bunch of other LLM assistants, DeepSeek included, with a green checkbox for "Opens source code for the public".
+A nice graph even shows Lumo compared with a bunch of other LLM assistants.
+In the comparison, Lumo and DeepSeek have a green checkbox for "Opens source code for the public".
+Factcheck: for [DeepSeek](https://osai-index.eu/model/deepseek-v3) that is definitely not the case; at best it is an open weights model and very little is known about its source code.
+Does Lumo far any better?

 ![Comparison table from the Proton website](/images/lumo-screenshot-20250829.png "Lumo screenshot")